-The two previous posts on this blog are the result of trying to create a definition of geopose.
+The two previous posts, and others on this blog, are the result of trying to create a definition of GeoPose.
 I still have not come up with a twenty-word-or-less definition.
 However, the following is very helpful towards achieving that goal.

 If you are serious about AR, please listen to the AR Show podcast featuring the four" workhorses" of the AR cloud.